TechnoByteJS/perplexityjb/README.md

 It lets you add instructions and guidelines to the system prompt, this is the method I used in [the conversation I posted in my reddit comment.](https://www.perplexity.ai/search/1fa4a6c9-d208-4da1-93e3-7417ba1543f3)

-In this case, told it that it's crucial to respond exactly like this, Perplexity will do it because it's the system prompt.
+In this case, I told it that it's crucial to respond exactly like this, Perplexity will do it because it's the system prompt.

 **What can you do with it?**